Andrew Benintendi Player Props: White Sox vs. Marlins

 Andrew Benintendi At The Plate

-- Benintendi has driven in a run in 12 games this season (20.7%), including two games with multiple runs batted in.
+- In 59 games played this season, he has not hit a home run.

-- He has scored in 25 of 58 games this year, and more than once 3 times.
+- In 12 games this season (20.3%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.